Relevant Product: Signature Manager Exchange Edition

 The most common problems are listed below:

 This error occurs due to the time zone, date and time.

 Using the Autodiscover service, Sent Items Update relies on being able to locate the message in the mailbox store by matching the message date, time and subject.
 If any of these are incorrect or out of date then the Sent Items Update will be unable to locate the message for updating and will fail with a warning after five minutes.

 This error occurs when the Sent Items Update is not able to locate a message if it has not yet been synchronized to the mailbox on the server, from the Outlook OST file on the local machine.

 - Make sure that Cached Exchange Mode is not the cause of the issue.
 Disable this feature in Outlook to cross-check if it is affecting it.

 You will be required to close and re-open Outlook for this change to take effect.

-- If by removing Outlook from the cached mode does not resolve this issue then try reducing the size of Sent Items folder, in the problem users mailbox.
+- If removing Outlook from cached mode does not resolve the issue, then try reducing the size of the Sent Items folder in the problem user’s mailbox.